"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Introduction

 This paper is structured as follows.
-Section~\hyperref[sec: Related Work]{2} reviews existing research and practices measuring AI fairness from an algorithmic perspective and \rev{stakeholder-centered approaches to AI fairness}, identifying gaps our study addresses.
-Section~\hyperref[sec: Methods]{3} details our \rev{qualitative study in a credit rating scenario and the prototype system that operationalized expert-led fairness assessment for non-experts.} Section~\hyperref[sec: Results]{4} presents the results of each research question, and Section~\hyperref[sec: Discussion]{5} reflects on stakeholder decision complexity, with design implications for future fairness tools.
+Section~\ref{sec: Related Work} reviews existing research and practices measuring AI fairness from an algorithmic perspective and stakeholder-centered approaches to AI fairness, identifying gaps our study addresses.
+Section~\ref{sec: Methods} details our qualitative study in a credit rating scenario and the prototype system that operationalized outcome fairness assessment for lay stakeholders.
+Section~\ref{sec: Results} presents the results of each research question, and Section~\ref{sec: Discussion} reflects on stakeholder decision complexity, with design implications for future fairness tools.